Find Affordable College Courses

 Human Development majors at Pacific Oaks College take out an average of $25,000 in student loans while working on their egree.

-Full Human Development & Family Studies at Pacific Oaks College Report
+Read full report on Human Development & Family Studies at Pacific Oaks College

-Out of the 219 schools in the United States that were part of this year’s ranking, Warner Pacific College Adult Degree Program landed the # 3 spot on the list.
-Warner Pacific College ADP is a small private not-for-profit school located in the large city of Portland.
+You’ll be in good company if you decide to attend Warner Pacific College Adult Degree Program.
+It ranked #3 on our 2023 Best Child Development & Family Studies Schools list.
+Warner Pacific College ADP is a fairly small private not-for-profit school located in the large city of Portland.

 On average, human development graduates from Warner Pacific College ADP take out $38,539 in student loans while working on their degree.